Route105/Tilt-Repeater-ESP32/README.md

 27. Turn on your tilt and you will see it repeating.

 > [!TIP]
-> I found using a clip to press and hold the boot button while uploading your sketch.
+> use clip to press and hold the boot button while uploading your sketch.

 <img width="225" alt="Case" src="https://github.com/Route105/Tilt-Repeater-ESP32/assets/96628531/b1b991fb-9908-4514-91d6-6e1cf54f8588">